iomesh/docs/docs/deploy/setup-iomesh.md

 ### Block Device Object

 IOMesh uses `OpenEBS/BlockDevice` to manage disks attached to Kubernetes worker nodes.
-After `zbs-operator` is deployed, `BlockDevice` CRs will be appeared in the same namespace with IOMesh cluster.
+After IOMesh operator is deployed, `BlockDevice` CRs will be appeared in the same namespace with IOMesh cluster.

 ```bash
 kubectl --namespace iomesh-system -o wide get blockdevice